pranavmaneriker/pranavmaneriker.github.io/_posts/2015-03-09-sentient-computers.markdown

 title:  "Sentient Computers (over SSH)"
 date:   2015-03-09 20:50:00
 categories: jekyll update
+comments: true
 tags-main: senti-comps
 ---

 Note: The author takes no responsibility in case this trick is used for malicious purposes.

-I was successful in convincing one of my friends(but only for a while) that my computer become sentient.
+I was successful in convincing one of my friends(but only for a while) that my computer became sentient.
 Later, he was convinced that I had written a powerful ML program.

 The answer, ofcourse, was much simpler.